endeavouros-team/EndeavourOS-Development/README.md

 we do use the same base as Archlinux itself is using for the ISO, but we implement a live Desktop session with XFCE 4 starting on Arch-ISO boot.

-The XFCE4 live session is a fully working Desktop with all you need, Firefox Browser, Filebrowser, Mediaplayer, and extra many tools for system-tasks.
+The XFCE4 live session is a fully working Desktop with all you need, Firefox Browser, Filebrowser, Mediaplayer, and extra many tools for system tasks.

 We do use our welcome-app to start the graphical installer [Calamares](https://calamares.io/) where you can read the latest release Info and get knowledge around EndeavourOS at all.

 You can start gparted partition manager, and a selection of rescue tools, you can choose between offline install (Default XFCE4 Desktop themed and configured) or netinstall where you can choose the Desktop-Environment you want to install, what will perform an installation directly loading everything fresh from the internet.

-In addition welcome has also a installer starter for community editions maintained and developed by community members:
+In addition, welcome has also an installer starter for community editions maintained and developed by community members:
 [EndeavourOS-Community-Editions](https://github.com/EndeavourOS-Community-Editions)

 ![alt text](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/2021-08-25_11-24.png)